syntaxsurge/creator-bank/README.md

 ## Why it matters

 - **Bitcoin-first onboarding.** Passport lets members connect with Bitcoin-native wallets alongside familiar EVM wallets, so there is no “pick a chain” friction.
-- **Recurring revenue without custodians.** Memberships, payouts, and marketplaces operate through audited smart contracts deployed to Mezo testnet/mainnet.
+- **Recurring revenue without custodians.** Memberships, payouts, and marketplaces operate through audited smart contracts deployed to Mezo Testnet.
 - **Creator tooling in one place.** Courses, paylinks, invoices, payouts, and a Mezo hub shortcut live in a single UI wired to the same chain data and Convex backend.

 ## Feature highlights

-- Mezo Passport login via RainbowKit + Wagmi configuration (testnet by default, mainnet-ready).
+- Mezo Passport login via RainbowKit + Wagmi configuration (testnet by default).
 - MUSD pricing with direct USD parity; Pyth helpers backstop additional asset conversions when needed.
 - On-chain services for memberships, marketplace listings, registrar wiring, and split payouts built on viem `PublicClient` + wallet clients.
 - Convex-backed data model for groups, posts, classroom content, paylinks, invoices, and membership rosters.
 - Marketplace with listing, cancellation, renewal, and cooldown enforcement for membership passes.
 - Creator dashboard with save goals, payouts, a Mezo hub link for securing MUSD liquidity, and status monitors for RPC/oracle health.
-- Persistent network toggle in the header that switches between Mezo Testnet and Mainnet without a redeploy, updating RPCs, explorers, and contract wiring on the fly.
+- Network controls pin the experience to Mezo Testnet, keeping RPCs, explorer links, and contract wiring consistent for demos.

 ## Prerequisites